jefdewitt/jekyll_portfolio/_projects/2016-11-02-arduino-embedded-project.markdown

 You can see here how integers point toward the pin positions of the wires on the board.
 In essence, you're just telling Arduino where to look for input and where to send the output.
 This particular program operates a servo, a small device with an output shaft.
 The output shaft rotates and allows control surfaces, like radio controlled airplane rudders, to be positioned properly.
 I used a simple knob to communicate with the servo.
 Based on how far I turned the knob the servo responded in kind.
 There were also LEDs that indicated if you were approaching the minimum or maximum positions for the servo.

+## The Wrap Up

-I can see how a lot of companies are using these technologies in useful, real world ways.
-Like telecom companies monitoring service connections and sending alerts to your phone when there's an interruption, smart devices notifying you if/when a specified event occurs, and of course, how product interactions like button presses produce expected results.
-For more info on Arduino click [here](https://www.arduino.cc/).
+For one thing, this project helped me understand the logic of how product interfaces are designed.
+And I know a lot of companies are using these microcontrollers in useful, real world ways.
+Like receiving alerts to your phone when there's a utility service interruption, et al. For more info on Arduino click [here](https://www.arduino.cc/).